 Whispering-gallery modes (WGMs) are waves confined to curved interfaces that are guided because of the boundary curvature.
-First observed by Lord Rayleigh in the Whispering Gallery of St. Paul's Cathedral in London1 in the context of acoustics, they have subsequently been observed in many other domains of science2, including optics, on geometries such as spheres, cylinders or disks.
+First being observed by Lord Rayleigh in the Whispering Gallery of St. Paul's Cathedral in London1 in the context of acoustics, they have subsequently been observed in many other domains of science,2 including optics, on geometries such as spheres, cylinders, or disks.
 Maximum information about such modes can be derived by spatial imaging of the mode field.
-This was first achieved in optics in a cylindrical silicon-nitride microcavity by use of visible light3, and later in acoustics in a microscopic copper disk using ~1 GHz surface acoustic waves (SAWs)^{4,5}.
+This was first achieved in optics in a cylindrical silicon-nitride microcavity by use of visible light3 and later in acoustics in a microscopic copper disk using ~1 GHz surface acoustic waves (SAWs).^{4,5}

-In the case of acoustics, WGM-like modes are used in different applications such as in the non-destructive testing of pipes, and various cylindrical geometries have been investigated numerically or experimentally, including by means of laser acoustics^{6-9} and picosecond surface-wave acoustics^{4,5}.
-In spite of these investigations, few studies2 have been specifically designed to break the symmetry in the rotation direction of acoustic WGMs, in spite of this being an interesting and topical subject for optical WGMs^{10,11}, and, in particular, none have involved acoustic active control.
+In the case of acoustics, WGM-like modes are used in different applications such as in the non-destructive testing of pipes, and various cylindrical geometries have been investigated numerically or experimentally, including by means of laser acoustics^{6-9} and picosecond surface-wave acoustics.^{4,5} In spite of these investigations, few studies2 have been specifically designed to break the symmetry in the rotation direction of acoustic WGMs in spite of this being an interesting and topical subject for optical WGMs,^{10,11} and, in particular, none have involved acoustic active control.

 In order to excite modes with a given chirality in this way, one needs control over the wave propagation direction.
-In classical ultrasonics, generating acoustic waves in a specific direction can be done by appropriate transducer design, whereas in laser ultrasonics one can either use moving beams to match the phase velocity12 or, alternatively, use beam shaping with appropriate optical elements13 or spatial light modulators^{14-16}.
+In classical ultrasonics, generating acoustic waves in a specific direction can be done by appropriate transducer design, whereas in laser ultrasonics, one can either use moving beams to match the phase velocity12 or, alternatively, use beam shaping with appropriate optical elements13 or spatial light modulators.^{14-16}

-In this paper, we implement the methods of ultrafast laser acoustics for the active control of the chirality of surface-acoustic WGM-like modes at ~ 1 GHz in a microscopic disk by use of a spatial light modulator (SLM), and perform time-resolved two-dimensional surface-wave imaging and Fourier analysis to measure the amplitude ratio between clockwise (CW) and counterclockwise (CCW) WGMs.
+In this paper, we implement the methods of ultrafast laser acoustics for the active control of the chirality of surfaceacoustic WGM-like modes at \sim 1 GHz in a microscopic disk by use of a spatial light modulator (SLM) and perform timeresolved two-dimensional surface-wave imaging and Fourier analysis to measure the amplitude ratio between clockwise (CW) and counterclockwise (CCW) WGMs.

-Experimental set-up - The experimental set-up is shown in Fig. 1(a).
-Light of wavelength 830 nm from a mode-locked Ti-Sapphire laser with a repetition frequency $f{\rm rep} = 75.69$ MHz and a temporal pulse width ~ 100 fs is divided into two beams.
-One beam is frequency doubled (to 415 nm) for use as a pump beam of pulse energy ~ 0.25 nJ.
-It is chopped by an electrooptic modulator at frequency $f_p = 1$ MHz.
-We implement an arbitrary frequency technique^{5,17,18} to access the lower and upper sidebands of the acoustic signal, i.e., at $f{\text{gen}} = nf{\text{rep}} + mf_p$, where $n \ge 0$ is a positive integer or zero, and $m = \pm 1$ correspond to the lower sideband (LSB, m = -1) or upper sideband (USB, m = 1).
-The pump beam is reflected by a SLM at an angle close to normal incidence to illuminate all SLM phaseretardation-controlled reflectors simultaneously.
-An appropriate phase retardation pattern, determined by a computer generated hologram (CGH), allows the arbitrary tailoring of the reflected pump beam shape19.
-The CGH is calculated for the far field, corresponding to a Fourier plane in the plane of the SLM (see the point marked by α in Fig. 1(a)), and the reflected pump beam is converted to a real image by a lens (point β in Fig. 1(a)).
-This image is relayed by another lens and a microscope objective to the sample surface at normal incidence for thermoelastic acoustic-wave generation, with typical displacements up to ~ 10 pm.
+The experimental setup is shown in Fig. 1(a).
+The light of wavelength 830 nm from a mode-locked Ti-Sapphire laser with a repetition frequency of $f{rep} = 75.69$ MHz and a temporal pulse width of ~100 fs is divided into two beams.
+One beam is frequency doubled (to 415 nm) for use as a pump beam with a pulse energy of ~0.25 nJ.
+It is chopped by an electro-optic modulator at a frequency of $f_p = 1$ MHz.
+We implement an arbitrary frequency technique^{5,17,18} to access the lower and upper sidebands of the acoustic signal, i.e., at $f{gen} = nf{rep} + mf_p$, where $n \ge 0$ is a positive integer or zero, and $m = \pm 1$ correspond to the lower sideband (LSB, m = -1) or upper sideband (USB, m = 1).
+The pump beam is reflected by a SLM at an angle close to normal incidence to illuminate